applivery/applivery-ios-sdk/README.md

 **Features:**
 * **Automatic OTA Updates** when uploading new versions to Applivery.
-* **Force update** if the app version is lower than the minimum version configured in Applivery.
+* **Force update** if App version is lower than the minimum version configured in Applivery.

 ## Getting Started